Conundrum of regular black holes with nonlinear electromagnetic fields: Static, spherically symmetric case

 Electromagnetic field, 2-form $F_{ab}$, may be decomposed with respect to the Killing vector field $k^a$ via two 1-forms, electric $E_a \defeq k^b F_{ab}$ and magnetic $B_a \defeq k^b {\hdg F}_{ba}$.
 If we assume that the electromagnetic field $F_{ab}$ inherits\footnote{Broader discussion about symmetry inheritance of NLE fields is given in \cite{BGS17}, while isometry-consistent block-diagonalizability of the metric for gravitational field equations with NLE field is rigorously analysed in \cite{BS23}.} all spacetime symmetries, according to Lemma 2.1 in \cite{BJS24} it can be written as \be \F = -E_r(r) \, \df t \w \df r + B_r(r) r^2 \sin\theta \, \df\theta \w \df\varphi . \ee Corresponding electromagnetic invariants are $\FF = 2(B_r^2 - E_r^2)$ and $\GG = 4E_r B_r$.
 Using the definitions of electric charge $Q$ and magnetic charge $P$, \be Q \defeq \frac{1}{4\pi} \, \oint_\infty {\hdg\Z} \qqd P \defeq \frac{1}{4\pi} \, \oint_\infty \F , \ee the source-free NLE Maxwell’s equations are reduced \cite{DARG10,BSJ22b} to the system \be \LL_\FF E_r - \LL_\GG B_r = -\frac{Q}{4r^2} \qqd B_r = \frac{P}{r^2} . \ee Furthermore, Einstein’s gravitational field equations are reduced to

-Alternatively, using NLE Maxwell's equations (\ref{eq:NLEMax}), the first equation may be simplified to \be \frac{\big( r(f(r) - 1) \big)'}{2r^2} = \LL - \frac{Q}{r^2} \, E_r . \ee Note that a bounded Kretschmann scalar implies that left hand sides of both gravitational field equations remain bounded as $r \to 0^+$.
+Alternatively, using NLE Maxwell's equations (\ref{eq:NLEMax}), the first equation may be simplified to \be \frac{\big( r(f(r) - 1) \big)'}{2r^2} = \LL - \frac{Q}{r^2} \, E_r . \ee Note that a bounded Kretschmann scalar implies that left-hand sides of both gravitational field equations remain bounded as $r \to 0^+$.
 As was shown by two theorems in \cite{BSJ22a}, strictly stationary, regular solutions of the Einstein-NLE field equations, with the energy-momentum tensor respecting the dominant energy condition, have either a trivial or stealth electromagnetic field.
-Thus, our main focus is on the regular black hole solutions.
+Thus, our primary concern is with the regular black hole solutions.